Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: RESULTS

-For the distribution of the WD mass before AIC, three properties are worthy to be noticed in the right panel of Fig.~\ref{mwddis} .
-Firstly, only about 5\% to 14\% WDs have a mass less than 1.48 $M_{\odot}$, which indicates that the rigid rotation is not a dominant case for the AIC channel.
-This is mainly from the fact that an ONeMg WD generally has a large initial mass and then is easy to exceed the limit of the rigid rotation after a mass transfer occurs between the WD and its massive companion (more massive than 2.5 $M_{\odot}$ and see also Fig.~\ref{gaic}).
-Secondly, the peak of the distribution moves to a lower value for a higher $\alpha_{\rm CE}$, which is directly correlated with the distribution of the initial WD mass (see the left panel of Fig.~\ref{mwddis}).
-Thirdly, about 50\% to 70\% WD have a mass less massive than about 1.68 $M_{\odot}$ and only about 2\% to 7\% WDs have a mass more massive than 2 $M_{\odot}$, although in principle, a 2.6 $M_{\odot}$ WD is possible before AIC.
+For the distribution of the WD mass before AIC, three properties are worthy to be noticed in the bottom panel of Figure~\ref{mwddis} .
+First, only about 5\% to 14\% WDs have a mass less than 1.48 $M_{\odot}$, which indicates that the rigid rotation is not a dominant case for the AIC channel.
+This is mainly from the fact that an ONeMg WD generally has a large initial mass and then is easy to exceed the limit of the rigid rotation after a mass transfer occurs between the WD and its massive companion (more massive than 2.5 $M_{\odot}$ and see also Figure~\ref{gaic}).
+Second, the peak of the distribution moves to a lower value for a higher $\alpha_{\rm CE}$, which is directly correlated with the distribution of the initial WD mass (see the top panel of Figure~\ref{mwddis}).
+Third, about 50\% to 70\% WD have a mass less massive than about 1.68 $M_{\odot}$ and only about 2\% to 7\% WDs have a mass more massive than 2 $M_{\odot}$, although in principle, a 2.6 $M_{\odot}$ WD is possible before AIC.
 This means that most of the MSPs in the eccentric MSP + sdB systems have a mass less massive than $\sim1.5$ $M_{\odot}$, which provides another information to be verified by a large sample of the eccentric MSP + sdB systems in the future.

-Fig.~\ref{m2mwd} presents the distributions of WD and its companion masses at the moment of AIC in the $M_{\rm WD}$-$M_{\rm 2}$ plane.
+Figure~\ref{m2mwd} presents the distributions of WD and its companion masses at the moment of AIC in the $M_{\rm WD}$-$M_{\rm 2}$ plane.
 Here, I only present the case of $\alpha_{\rm CE}=1.0$ and the case of $\alpha_{\rm CE}=3.0$ is similar to that.
-According to Fig.~\ref{m2mwd}, readers may also obtain the distributions of the MSP and sdB masses in eccentric MSP + sdB systems in a $M_{\rm NS}$-$M_{\rm 2}$ plane, as shown in Fig.~\ref{mnsm2}.
-Similar to Fig.~\ref{mnsm2}, the systems are also clearly divided into two branches in the $M_{\rm WD}$-$M_{\rm 2}$ plane, i.e. no system locates at the region around $M_{\rm WD}\sim2.1$ $M_{\odot}$ and $M_{\rm 2}\sim0.52$ $M_{\odot}$.
+According to Figure~\ref{m2mwd}, readers may also obtain the distributions of the MSP and sdB masses in eccentric MSP + sdB systems in a $M_{\rm NS}$-$M_{\rm 2}$ plane, as shown in Figure~\ref{mnsm2}.
+Similar to Figure~\ref{mnsm2}, the systems are also clearly divided into two branches in the $M_{\rm WD}$-$M_{\rm 2}$ plane, i.e. no system locates at the region around $M_{\rm WD}\sim2.1$ $M_{\odot}$ and $M_{\rm 2}\sim0.52$ $M_{\odot}$.
 For the WDs of less than 1.5 $M_{\odot}$, the masses of sdB stars focus on $\sim0.5$ $M_{\odot}$, while for the WDs of higher than 2.0 $M_{\odot}$, the sdB stars have a mass less than 0.48 $M_{\odot}$.
 The two-branch distribution here provides a way to examine the predictions in this paper by a large sample in the future.